 Modern air-cooling units in a data center, whether they are CRACs in a raised-floor environment, overhead coolers or units nestled in a row of server racks, display a relative humidity reading that data center managers can adjust.
 But within the industry there is debate about the proper humidity range to ensure safety of data center equipment, as well as whether there exist better ways to measure humidity in the room besides the relative humidity reading.

-It's safe to say that most data center managers aren't meteorologists, but understanding the basics of what humidity is and how it affects your server room can impact how long your computer equipment lasts and how much your electricity bill costs.
+It's safe to say that most data center managers aren't meteorologists, but it’s important to understand the basics of data center and server room humidity, which can impact how long your computer equipment lasts and how much your electricity bill costs.

 How does data center humidity work?